The Schismatic Sanctuaty Church

 Religious movements are born in primal innocence and grow up in worlds of infinite possibility.
 As possibilities constrict, there is a tendency to rebel and seek to create new systems of primal innocence and infinite possibility.
 Unfortunately, fomenting schism is like eating the forbidden fruit.
 The primal innocence and infinite possibilities promised are illusory and new SOs spawn new schisms.
 This is the very dynamic that Unificationism exists to reverse.♦

 Dr. Michael Mickler is Professor of Church History as well as Vice President for Administration at Unification Theological Seminary.
-His books include: Footprints of True Parents’ Providence: The United States of America (2013) an40 Years in America: An Intimate History of the Unification Movement, 1959-1999 (2000).
+His books include: Footprints of True Parents’ Providence: The United States of America (2013) and 40 Years in America: An Intimate History of the Unification Movement, 1959-1999 (2000).

 READ ALSO: